Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

+We note that there are some discrepancies between theory and experiments at very low and very high ionic strengths.
+This may be attributed to the simplified treatment of the dielectric environment in the current work, where the dielectric permittivities of the solvent, protein, and substrate are not distinguished.
+At low ionic strength, the image force due to the dielectric contrast between the substrate and solvent will repel ions further away from the surface, leading to less screening and higher brush height.
+At the other limit of high ionic strength, proteins form a dense layer near the surface.
+Since the dielectric constants of proteins are usually much lower than that of water, the strength of the ionic screening ($\kappa \sim (2I/\epsilon_r)^{1/2}$) is higher than the theoretical prediction, giving rise to a lower brush height.

 Fig.~\ref{fig:phas} depicts the representative protein density profiles underlying the overall brush height.
+The corresponding ionic density profiles are provided in Sec.
+IV of the SI.
 At low ionic strengths (e.g., $I = 4$ mM), the intrachain electrostatic repulsion is dominant.
 Each protein adopts a strongly stretched conformation which leads to a swollen brush morphology.
 The protein density distribution is quite diffuse with a pronounced tail stretching into the solution.
 The peak is attributed to the aggregation of less charged residues near the grafting point.
 In stark contrast, at high ionic strength (e.g., $I = 50$ mM), the charges on the protein are largely screened, whereas hydrophobic attraction between residues is dominant.
 Each protein chain collapses and thus the whole brush adopts a condensed morphology.
 This is reflected by the single sharp peak in the density profile.
 Furthermore, at intermediate ionic strengths between the two limiting regimes, e.g., $I = 6$ and $10$ mM, brushes exhibit characteristics of both the swollen morphology and the condensed morphology: there is a coexistence between a diffuse outer layer and a dense inner layer.
 In fact, the dramatic height change from 4 mM to 6 mM originates from the morphological transition from a swollen brush to a coexisting brush.